manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 In this sense, TypeScript's goal is to support type-safety when *authoring* code - it is a tool that for the humans that create applications, not a tool for the machines running it.

 While this sounds like only a very minor value proposition, it is in fact very powerful.
 The earlier potential bugs are identified in the software development lifecycle, the smaller their impact.
-And authoring code is obviously one of the earliest steps in this lifecycle (with only requirements analysis and software design coming before it).
+And authoring code is obviously one of the earliest steps in this lifecycle (preceded only by requirements analysis and software design).

-Thus, while the TypeScript Compiler does create code that isn't type-safe, it cannot create this code from TypeScript code that violates encoded type hints, which can be proved by trying to transpile the following code (again, in file `index.ts`):
+Thus, while the TypeScript Compiler *does* create code that isn't type-safe, it *cannot* create such code from TypeScript code that violates its encoded type hints, which can be proved by trying to transpile the following code (again, in file `index.ts`):

     const greetFriendly = (name: string) => {
         console.log("Hello " + name);